DataDog/integrations-core/voltdb/README.md

     -----END CERTIFICATE-----
     ```

-    To export your VoltDB keystore to this format, this command may be useful:

-    ```bash
-    openssl pkcs12 -in <KEYSTORE> -nodes -out /path/to/voltdb.pem -password pass:<PASSWORD>
-    ```

-2. In your instance configuration, point `url` to the TLS-enabled client endpoint, and set the `tls_ca_cert` option.
+2. In your instance configuration, point `url` to the TLS-enabled client endpoint, and set the `tls_cert` and `tls_ca_cert` options.
 For example:

     ```yaml
     instances:
     - # ...
       url: https://localhost:8443
+      tls_cert: /path/to/voltdb.pem
-      tls_ca_cert: /path/to/voltdb.pem
+      tls_ca_cert: /path/to/voltdb-ca.pem
     ```

 3. [Restart the Agent][4].